Oracle Java Commercial Features

 Why do I need Java SE Runtime Tracking?

-It helps monitor and control Java usage, crucial for maintaining compliance in a large-scale IT environment.
+It helps monitor and control Java usage, which is crucial for maintaining compliance in a large-scale IT environment.
 This requires a commercial license.

 What happens if I use Java commercial features without a license?